Preparing to Awaken

 What next?
 The long-term vision is an inspired community of women supporting one another’s self-discovery and transformation through an ongoing, advanced-level Cultivating Wisdom Circle.
 Being on one’s heroic adventure is buoyed with the nourishment of amazing women who meet monthly in a idyllic retreat setting.
 (Not to mention the delicious support of our private chef!)

 What if I miss a Sunday?
 This course is offered every six months (March and September).
 Please wait to enroll for the course when you can attend all four Sundays.
 If you miss a Sunday (e.g., due to illness) then please listen to its audio recording prior to the next session.
 (The material builds upon itself quickly.)

 Who should attend?
 Today’s teachings are subjective and experiential in nature.
 They are appropriate for health care professionals as well as the general public.
 Health care professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to themselves, as well as to their clients/patients.
-This workshop uses Acceptance and Commitment Therapy as its foundation.
+This workshop uses Acceptance and Commitment Therapy (ACT) as its foundation.
 Click here to see Kelly’s specialty training, including two years of full-time supervised ACT training.